About invoiced billing accounts

 For details, see Update your invoice delivery addresses.

 At any time, you can sign in to your Google Admin console to access past invoices, view your account's transaction history, and check status of a recent payment.
 The transaction history and invoice details you see in your invoiced billing account are a little different than for an account where we charge you automatically.

-Note that paying using an invoiced account is an alternative to these more common Google Apps payment options.
+Note that paying using an invoiced account is an alternative to these more common G Suite payment options.